LearnWeb3DAO/Flash-Loans/README.md

 They help in arbitrage between assets, causing liquidations in DeFi lending protocols, often play part in DeFi hacks, and other use cases.
 You can essentially use your own creativity to create something new 😇

-In this tutorial we will only focus on how `Simple Flash Loan` works which includes being able to borrow one asset.
+In this tutorial we will only focus on how a `Simple Flash Loan` works which includes being able to borrow one asset.
 There are alternatives where you can borrow multiple assets as well.
 To read about other kinds of flash loans, read the documentation from [Aave](https://docs.aave.com/developers/guides/flash-loans)

 <Quiz questionId="1db17a75-1354-4eb6-9578-a21de08fcbf9" />

-Let us try to go a little deep on one use case which is of arbitrage.
+Let us try to go a little deep on one use case, which is arbitrage.
 What is arbitrage?
-Imagine there are two crypto exchanges - A and B. Now A is selling a token `LW3` for less price than B. You can make profits if you buy `LW3` from A in exchange of DAI and then sell it on B gaining more DAI than the amount you initially started with.
+Imagine there are two crypto exchanges - A and B. Now A is selling a token `LW3` for a lower price than B. You can make profits if you buy `LW3` from A in exchange for DAI and then sell it on B gaining more DAI than the amount you initially started with.

 Trading off price differences across exchanges is called arbitrage.
 Arbitrageurs are a necessary evil that help keep prices consistent across exchanges.